• Menu

 All products that can be found in a cupboard or freezer that make up whole or parts of meals, accompanying meals, ingredients, mixes, dehydrated or tinned goods, stocks and so much more!
 There is innovation and excitement to be found here, in a category that covers so many bases.

-For 2024 all dried pasta products should be entered in this category as this is very much a store cupboard staple although fresh & filled pastas should be entered in the respective meal solutions category.
+Dried pasta products should be entered in this category as this is very much a store cupboard staple.
+(Fresh & filled pastas should be entered in the relevant meal solutions category).

 A category where the explosion in plant based and vegan has vastly increased the offer with brands, on the whole, effectively addressing both the free from and vegan audience.